-Our success depends, in part, on our ability to provide our components and future products in commercial quantities at competitive prices and on schedule.
+Our success will depend, in part, on our ability to provide our components and future products in commercial quantities at competitive prices and on schedule.
 Accordingly, we will be required to obtain access, through business partners or contract manufacturers, to manufacturing capacity and processes for the commercial production of our expected future products.

-We cannot be certain that we will successfully obtain access to needed manufacturing resources concurrent with a significant increase in our planned production levels.
-Future manufacturing limitations of our suppliers could constrain the number of products incorporating our technology that we are able to produce.
+Our foreign contract manufacturers could experience severe financial difficulties or other disruptions in their business, and such continued supply could be significantly reduced or terminated.
+In addition, we cannot be certain that we will successfully obtain access to needed manufacturing resources concurrent with a significant increase in our planned production levels.
+Future manufacturing limitations of our suppliers could constrain the number of products that we are able to develop and produce.

-We are dependent on third parties in order to develop, manufacture, sell and market our products.
+We are dependent on third parties in order to develop, manufacture, sell and market products incorporating our PicoP® scanning technology, scanning engines, and the scanning engine components.

-Our strategy for commercializing our technology and products incorporating PicoP® display technology includes entering into development, manufacturing, sales and marketing arrangements with corporate partners, original equipment manufacturers and other third parties.
+Our business strategy for commercializing our technology in products incorporating PicoP® scanning technology includes entering into development, manufacturing, sales and marketing arrangements with ODMs, OEMs and other third parties.
+These arrangements reduce our level of control over production and distribution and may subject us to risks and uncertainties regarding, but not limited to, product warranty, product liability and quality control standards.
 We cannot be certain that we will be able to negotiate arrangements on acceptable terms, if at all, or that these arrangements will be successful in yielding commercially viable products.
 If we cannot establish these arrangements, we would require additional capital to undertake such activities on our own and would require extensive manufacturing, sales and marketing expertise that we do not currently possess and that may be difficult to obtain.

-In addition, we could encounter significant delays in introducing PicoP display technology or find that the development, manufacture or sale of products incorporating PicoP® display engine would not be feasible.
-To the extent that we enter into development, manufacturing, sales and marketing or other joint venture arrangements, our revenues will depend upon the performance of third parties.
+In addition, we could encounter significant delays in introducing our PicoP® scanning technology or find that the development, manufacture or sale of products incorporating our technology would not be feasible.
+To the extent that we enter into development, manufacturing, sales and marketing or other arrangements, our revenues will depend upon the performance of third parties.
 We cannot be certain that any such arrangements will be successful.

-We cannot be certain that our technology platform or products incorporating PicoP® display technology will achieve market acceptance.
-If products incorporating PicoP display technology do not achieve market acceptance, our revenues may not grow.
+We cannot be certain that our technology platform or products incorporating our PicoP® scanning technology will achieve market acceptance.
+If our technology platform or products incorporating our technology do not achieve market acceptance, our revenues may not grow.

-Our success will depend in part on customer acceptance of PicoP display technology.
-PicoP display technology may not be accepted by manufacturers who use display technologies in their products, by systems integrators who incorporate our products into their products or by end users of these products.
-To be accepted, PicoP display technology must meet the expectations of our potential customers in the consumer, automotive, and other markets.
-If our technology fails to achieve market acceptance, we may not be able to continue to develop our technology platform.
+Our success will depend in part on customer acceptance of our PicoP® scanning technology.
+Our technology may not be accepted by manufacturers who use display and 3D sensing technologies in their products, by systems integrators, ODMs, and OEMs who incorporate the scanning engine components into their products or by end users of these products.
+To be accepted, our PicoP® scanning technology must meet the expectations of our current and potential customers in the consumer electronics, automotive, and other markets.
+If our technology platform or products incorporating our PicoP® scanning technology do not achieve market acceptance, we may not be able to continue to develop our technology.

-Future products based on our $PicoP^{\otimes}$ display technology are dependent on advances in technology by other companies.
+Future products incorporating our PicoP® scanning technology and scanning engines are dependent on advances in technology by other companies.